-Whenever you’re considering a new credit card, chances are, you’ve got a very specific goal for your finances.
-Sometimes, it might be earning a generous welcome bonus offer.
-Other times, it could be getting a low-to-no interest introductory APR offering or racking up credit card rewards.
+When you’re considering a new credit card, chances are you have a specific financial goal in mind.
+It might be earning a generous welcome bonus, getting a low-to-no interest introductory APR or earning statement credits.

-Let’s take a look at different scenarios that justify a balance transfer card with a longer 0 percent APR offer versus a rewards card with a shorter one, along with the pros and cons of each type of card.
+Let’s take a look at different scenarios that justify a balance transfer credit card with a longer-term 0 percent APR offer versus a rewards card with a shorter one.

-What is the difference between a balance transfer and a rewards card?
+What is the difference between a balance transfer card and a rewards card?

 Balance transfer credit cards

-A balance transfer card’s main feature is that it offers a low-to-no interest for either purchases, balance transfers or both for a limited time.
-In most cases, the introductory rate is 0 percent for a term anywhere between six months and 18 months, although some cards are now offering up to 21 months at 0 percent APR.
+A balance transfer credit card’s typically offers a low-to-no interest period on balance transfers (and, in some cases, purchases).
+The introductory rate is usually for a term anywhere between six months and 21 months.

-If you are carrying debt on a credit card with a higher interest rate, being able to transfer the balance to another card with a 0 percent APR means you can save a substantial amount of money on interest.
+If you’re carrying debt on a credit card with a higher interest rate, transferring the balance to a 0 percent APR credit card means you can save a substantial amount of money on interest.

-A balance transfer offer can be really helpful when trying to tackle high-interest debt.
-But, in most cases, these cards will have little in the way of rewards and card perks.
+A balance transfer offer can be helpful in tackling high-interest debt.
+But in most cases, the longer the offer, the less the card features in terms of ongoing rewards and perks.